Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 If you'd rather avoid the heaviest crowds, the other Barcelona beaches work just as well: Bogatell, Mar Bella, Nova Icària, and Platja del Fòrum.
 They all have music, people, and the same magic — just with more space to breathe.

-Plan 2 — Your Neighbourhood Verbena
+Plan 2 — Your Neighborhood Verbena

 If the beach feels too overwhelming, the second-best plan is to find the closest verbena to wherever you're staying.
-Gràcia, El Born, Sant Antoni, Poble-sec, the Gothic Quarter, Sant Andreu — every neighbourhood has its own celebration with music, food, communal tables, dancing, and the local foguera (bonfire) lit with the Canigó flame.
+Gràcia, El Born, Sant Antoni, Poble-sec, the Gothic Quarter, Sant Andreu — every neighborhood has its own celebration with music, food, communal tables, dancing, and the local foguera (bonfire) lit with the Canigó flame.

 This is, honestly, how most locals do it.
-Less Instagram-friendly, but more authentic, more relaxed, and a much easier route home at 4am.
+Less Instagram-friendly, but more authentic, more relaxed, and a much easier route home at 4 AM.

 Plan 3 — A Long Catalan Dinner First